umut-sahin/dotlr/README.md

 To learn and to help others learn!
 This project allows you to visualize LR(1) parsers, from construction to parsing, which makes it easier to understand how they work.

-## How can I use the CLI in the gif?
+## How can I use the CLI in the picture?

 If you want to play around with `dotlr` to visualize parser construction and step-by-step parsing of different grammars, you can use the main executable of the crate.